Training Resources

 On dominance:

-- "The IAABC strongly warns against the acceptance and use of dominance theory when working with behavior and training with animals.
-The best way to minimize stress, promote good welfare, successfully prevent, treat, and manage behavior problems, train effectively, and help develop a strong bond between people and their animals is to focus on positive reinforcement."
+- "The IAABC strongly warns against the acceptance and use of dominance theory when working with behavior and training with animals."
 (Read more here.)

 On dominance: